 (Regular adult admission: $19.95)

 There are numerous interesting exhibits within the zoo ready to be explored.
-Some of them are Bear Mountain, Tropical Discovery, Primate Panorama, Giraffe Encounter, Predator Ridge, Elephant Passage, etc. Buy your CityPass and enjoy all the benefits the zoo offers you!
+Some are Bear Mountain, Tropical Discovery, Primate Panorama, Giraffe Encounter, Predator Ridge, Elephant Passage, etc. Buy your CityPass and enjoy all the benefits the zoo offers you!

 Train and carousel rides and up-close encounters with animals are extra activities provided for an additional charge.